Anywhere365/DialogueStudioNodes/node-red-contrib-aw365-jwt-token/README.md

 You can download the node from the node-red library

+## Important

+You need to install the jsonwebtoken library upfront npm install jsonwebtoken

+This can be done for example with an exec-node

 ## Other libraries used
 this node needs a msg.body and a msg.secret, or both can be entered in the node config page